ple0309/CloudHacks-UCI-2026/README.md

-# MuTeX — Accessible AI Study Platform
+# Mindfulness AI — Accessible AI Study Platform

 > **CloudHacks UCI 2026** · Built for students with disabilities who deserve equal access to STEM.

-MuTeX turns any math — handwritten or printed — into LaTeX, a rendered equation, a plain-English explanation, and a spoken answer, all in real time.
+Mindfulness AI turns any math — handwritten or printed — into LaTeX, a rendered equation, a plain-English explanation, and a spoken answer, all in real time.
 A disability-profile onboarding screen adapts the entire interface before the student ever sees the main view.

 Four study modes work together seamlessly: